 UNDERGRADUATE MoRe PRIZE

-The Mochila Review is hosting its third annual Undergraduate MoRe Priz
+The Mochila Review is hosting its fourth annual Undergraduate MoRe Priz

 Poet Nikki Giovanni was born in Knoxville, Tennessee, on June 7, 1943.
 One of the world’s most well-known African-American poets, her work includes poetry anthologies, poetry recordings, and nonfiction essays, and covers topics ranging from race and social issues to children’s literature.
 Although she grew up in Cincinnati, Ohio, she and her sister returned to Knoxville each summer to visit their grandparents.
 Nikki attended her grandfather’s alma mater, Fisk University, and graduated with honors in 1967.